 The University of Verona is among the top hundred world universities with less than 50 years in the rankings of the Times Higher Education.
 The Department of Economics is permanently among the first Italian departments for scientific production in the CUN 13 Area of Economic Sciences and Statistics.
 In the ranking produced by RepEc, the Department ranks in the top 10% of the Italian distribution and in the top 25% of the world distribution of research departments and institutions in economics.
 It was recently awarded by MUR as “Excellence Department 2023-2027”.

 For further information, please contact the program coordinator, Prof. Alessandro Bucciol (firstname.lastname@example.org).

-In the first year, PhD students attend courses, offered in collaboration with the University of Padua, both compulsory on general topics and eligible on more specific topics.
-The list of courses offered is available in this document: List of courses.
-In the second year, PhD students start working on their thesis and are encouraged to shape a personalized study curriculum based on their research interests, also following courses among those offered by neighboring PhD programs (Free University of Bozen, University of Padua, University of Trento, Ca' Foscari University of Venice).
-This opportunity allows students to significantly expand the training offer and cover advanced topics such as asset pricing, environmental economics, health economics, or machine learning.
-The PhD School of the University of Verona provides additional interdisciplinary training activities, in particular on statistics and use of English for academic purpose.
-In the last two years, PhD students mainly devote themselves to research activities with the support of the supervisors.
+Aims are achieved by means of the following training activities.
+In the first year, PhD students attend advanced courses, offered in collaboration with the University of Padua, both compulsory on general topics and elective on more specific topics.
+The list of courses offered is available here: List of courses.
+In the second year, PhD students start working on their thesis and are encouraged to shape a personalized study curriculum based on their research interests, also attending courses offered outside from the PhD program.
+In the third and fourth years, PhD students mainly devote themselves to research activities with the support of the supervisors.
 A study and research stay in a foreign university or research institution for a period of six-twelve months usually takes place in this period.
-The experience abroad is financially supported with a lump-sum contribution and a 50% raise in the scholarship.
+The experience abroad is financially supported with a 50% raise in the scholarship.